hashicorp/boundary/README.md

 Boundary fills a different niche, allowing the credential that is eventually used to be hidden entirely from the user.

+For more information, refer to "[What is Boundary?](https://developer.hashicorp.com/boundary/docs/overview/what-is-boundary)" on the Boundary website.

 Getting Started
 -------------------------------